Back to all guides

 Make a sturdy holder

-Best for tags, sticker scraps, folded notes, and small photo cards.
-Use this when the insert has a little weight.
+Tags, sticker scraps, folded notes, and photo cards suit the tougher paper.
+Save the folded base for an insert with a little weight.

 Go to recipe 2